All cardboard boxes are 100% recyclable, no matter what their condition. However, some specific rules and preparation are required for recycling.

 Materials will be Sorted Out Appropriately

 Once all the materials have been sorted appropriately, the cardboard undergoes shredding and pulping.
-Shredding breaks down the cardboard fibers into small pieces, where it is then mixed with water and chemicals to create a slurry substance.
+Shredding breaks down the cardboard fibers into small pieces, which it is then mixed with water and chemicals to create a slurry substance.

 The resulting substance is blended with new pulp to help it solidify and become firm.
 It then gets filtered to remove any foreign materials or impurities and gets cleaned thoroughly to prepare for the final processing.